bch0w/simutils/seisflows/tutorial/README.txt

     $ tail -f *log

-* The output-%a.log file is the stdout where SeisFlows will tell you where it is in the workflow.
-These correspond to various modules and functions within the source code

-(4) The inversion will likely take some time, in the meantime we can explore the directory that the workflow has created
+(4) The inversion will likely take some time (<1 hr) but should proceed automatically until it completes one iteration.

+While it runs, we can have a look at a completed example

+    $ cd ../example

 ################################################################################